maudes/cv/docs/projects/dailydose.md

 As a hackathon project, we adopted agile and iterative development methodologies to meet the demanding timeline.

 ### Initiation
-- Requirement Definition: Based on the hackathon theme and team discussions, we defined the core functionalities of DailyDose, focusing on daily affirmations, user management, and basic community interaction.
+- Requirement Definition: Based on the hackathon theme and team discussions, we defined the core functionalities of DailyDose, focusing on daily affirmations, user management, and basic data analytics.

 - Project Planning: We rapidly defined the scope of the MVP (Minimum Viable Product) and conducted initial task assignments and timeline estimations.